Help the PDA Child in Your Class

 This course is for anyone who would like to gain greater knowledge of PDA and be better equipped to support the child in feeling able to engage with their environment and learning.

-Creative Education Membership required to access this course.
+A Creative Education Membership is required to access this course – 14 Day Free Trial currently available.